cielk7dm/cielk7dm/README.md

 - 👀 I’m interested in electronics, Arduino, Linux, c#, Python, Go, Node.js, DevOps, SRE, GCP, AWS and more...
 - 🌱 I’m currently learning Ansible, Docker, Prometheus and more...
 - 💞️ I’m looking to collaborate on IaC.
-- 📫 How to reach me https://www.cielk7dm.wordpress.com
+- 📫 See further about my work https://www.cielk7dm.wordpress.com
+- ✨ Cheers.

 <!---
 cielk7dm/cielk7dm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.